VBA-tools/VBA-Web/examples/salesforce/Setup Salesforce.md

     **Contact Email**: Email used for any app related issues

-    If you receive the vague "Name: The Application API Name can only contain underscores and alphanumeric characters." error message, it is most likely referring to the "Developer Name" field

 6. Check Enable OAuth Settings
 7. For Callback URL, use https://login.salesforce.com/services/oauth2/callback